VictorTaelin/ChatSH/README.md

 decided to share.
 Tools like AutoGPT are too heavy and autonomous, and copying contents from ChatGPT web into the command line is cumbersome.
-ChatSH lets you use ChatGPT directly from the terminal and execute commands suggested by it, making it an extremely powerful productivity tool.
+ChatSH lets you use ChatGPT directly from the terminal and execute commands suggested by it, making it an extremely powerful productivity tool, even though it is just a thin wrapper around the GPT API.

 ## Usage